Tr3yWay996/web/docs/pages/about/changelog/alpha-NLM.md

 - Add new `logoCoverTextPurple` asset.
 - Admin cache no longer directly modifies `pterodactyl.css` but instead goes through a file made specifically for extension css importing.
 - Add "Byte" to the Blueprint admin page.
+- All file and folder paths defined by an extension are validated upon installing or building it.
+- Add a separate function for assinging extention flags to variables for `-install`, `-remove` and `-export`.
+- Check for extensions flags through variables instead of checking the `$info_flags` string each if statement that validated a specific flag on `-install`, `-remove` and `-export`.
+- Address multiple [ShellCheck](https://www.shellcheck.net/wiki/) advisories across `blueprint.sh` and it's libraries.
+- Add new `developerIgnoreRebuild` flag that allows developers to skip rebuilding all panel assets when editing panel css upon running `-build`.

 <br/>